magic-wormhole/magic-wormhole/docs/dilation-protocol.rst

 The L3 layer is responsible for connection selection, monitoring/keepalives, and message (de)serialization.
-Framing is handled by L2, so the inbound L3 codepath receives single-message bytestrings, and delivers the same down to L2 for encryption, framing, and transmission.
+Framing is handled by L2, so the inbound L3 codepath receives single-message byte-strings, and delivers the same down to L2 for encryption, framing, and transmission.